 How big is your kid?
 Many electric scooters made for kids have a weight limit of 120 pounds.
 Even though your child may weigh less than that, a bag loaded with schoolbooks may push it over the limit.

 How old is your child?
 The electric scooters we recommend on this page are intended for children ages 8 and up.
 For kids younger than that, we recommend nonelectric scooters.
+However, as your child grows older, they may need — or want — an electric scooter with more capabilities.
+Plus, they may not want to ride the same scooter as when they were a small kid.

 How far does your child have to go?
 If you're getting your child an electric scooter so they can get to school and back, consider how far they have to travel.
 If it's a longer distance, you'll want to get a scooter with a better range, so your kid doesn't get stuck pushing the scooter home.